 “What the fuck…?”
 Gilbert muttered.

-Marta continued, nearly hysterical, “The super-elevated vitae particles react to particles in the soft vitae state and pass energy onto them and elevate them to the same state—over and over again until all the particles lose enough energy to fall back into the third-level state.
+Marta continued, nearly hysterical, “The super-elevated vitae particles react to particles in the soft vitae state and pass energy onto them and elevate them to the same state—over and over again until all the particles lose enough energy to fall back into the fourth-level state.
 That’s why I ran back here.
 If the vitae came in contact with any living thing then—then—”

 “… then they would’ve been converted?”
 Olive whispered.